LeylaEsmaeily/anomaly-detection-deep-learning/README.md

 ## Reference

-The implementation was developed based on the concepts and methods discussed in the following research work:
+The implementation was inspired by the concepts and methods discussed in the following research work:

+**Smiliotopoulos, C., Kambourakis, G., and Barbatsalou, K.**
 **"Assessing the Detection of Lateral Movement Through Unsupervised Learning Techniques"**

 This repository represents an academic implementation and experimental study for learning purposes.